Murugavl/liver_cancer_detection/README.md

 You can install the required packages using the following command:

        pip install pandas numpy scikit-learn xgboost matplotlib seaborn

-Project Structure
+<h2>Project Structure</h2>

 The project consists of the following steps:

-Data Loading: The dataset is loaded from a CSV file.
+<h5>Data Loading:</h5> The dataset is loaded from a CSV file.
-Data Preprocessing: This includes handling missing values, scaling the features, and splitting the dataset into training and testing sets.
+<h5>Data Preprocessing:</h5> This includes handling missing values, scaling the features, and splitting the dataset into training and testing sets.
-Model Training: Several machine learning algorithms are trained on the training data.
+<h5>Model Training:</h5> Several machine learning algorithms are trained on the training data.
-Model Evaluation: The models are evaluated using accuracy, confusion matrix, and ROC-AUC score.
+<h5>Model Evaluation:</h5> The models are evaluated using accuracy, confusion matrix, and ROC-AUC score.
-Visualization: ROC curves and other visualizations are plotted to compare model performance.
+<h5>Visualization:</h5> ROC curves and other visualizations are plotted to compare model performance.

-How to Run
+<h2>How to Run</h2>

 1. Clone the Repository: Clone this project repository from GitHub or download the source files.

        git clone https://github.com/Murugavl/liver_cancer_detection.git